haricot/djangocms-bs4forcascade/README.md

 djangocms-bs4forcascade
 ================================================================================================================================
-djangocms-bs4forcascade is very similar to [jrief/djangocms-cascade](https://github.com/jrief/djangocms-cascade/), the code has been adapted for bootstrap 4,
+djangocms-bs4forcascade is very similar to [jrief/djangocms-cascade](https://github.com/jrief/djangocms-cascade/), the code has been adapted for bootstrap 4 and needs djangocms-cascade.

 Currently with bootstrap v4.1.1

 Some templates and templatetags to be used with djangoCMS and Bootstrap4 with plugins for [jrief/djangocms-cascade](https://github.com/jrief/djangocms-cascade/).